 Corpus linguistics, historical linguistics, philology, pragmatics, sociolinguistics and computer-assisted language learning

-I have organised the workshop “Celebrating the 10th Anniversary of A Corpus of English Dialogues 1560–1760: Research on Historical Corpora of Speech-related Texts” (21-22 April 2016) at Mid-Sweden University: the papers presented will be included in a special issue of the Journal of Historical Pragmatics (19:2), edited by myself and Merja Kytö.
+I have organised the workshop “Celebrating the 10th Anniversary of A Corpus of English Dialogues 1560–1760: Research on Historical Corpora of Speech-related Texts” (21-22 April 2016) at Mid-Sweden University: the papers presented are included in a special issue of the Journal of Historical Pragmatics (19:2), edited by myself and Merja Kytö.

 A current project with Peter J. Grund concerns how speech is presented in writing in witness depositions from England during the period 1560-1760.
 We have written an article entitled “‘speaking base approbious words’: Speech Representation in Early Modern English Witness Depositions”, which was published in the Journal of Historical Pragmatics (18: 1) in 2017.
 We have also completed another study entitled “Free indirect speech, slipping, or a system in flux?
-Exploring overlaps between direct and indirect speech in Early Modern English”, a draft of which was presented in August 2016 at the workshop “The Dynamics of Speech Representation in the History of English”, which we organised at the University of Duisberg-Essen, Germany.
+Exploring the continuum between direct and indirect speech in Early Modern English”, a draft of which was presented in August 2016 at the workshop “The Dynamics of Speech Representation in the History of English”, which we organised at the University of Duisberg-Essen, Germany.
 The papers from the workshop will be published as an edited volume by Oxford University Press, with Peter J. Grund and myself as editors.
 We are currently also working on an article on speech-reporting expressions in Early Modern English: one article has already been written in 2019 and we will extend this study in a further article.

 Teaching and tutoring

-I teach courses in subject didactics, grammar, English proficiency, linguistics and language history at undergraduate level.
+I teach courses in subject didactics, business English, grammar, English proficiency, linguistics and language history at undergraduate level.
 I also teach language history and corpus linguistics at MA and PhD level, and have taught MA and PhD courses in pragmatics, semantics and syntax.
-I supervise undergraduate and MA dissertations in linguistics, and am currently supervising two doctoral theses in English linguistics.
+I supervise undergraduate, MA and doctoral dissertations in English linguistics.

 I have been President of SWESSE (The Swedish Society for the Study of English) since May 2017.